 Through restoring his memories, what he has to say forms the basis of a twist that somehow overshadows all of the other ones leading up to this moment.
 What Prophetbot told Niko was a gross oversimplification of the world’s nature.
 The world of OneShot is already long gone; the universe you perceive is a simulation known as the World Machine.
 In the face of the Old World’s entropy, it was created with the purpose of providing its citizens a perfect recreation of the universe in its prime.
 Unfortunately, the collapse of the Old World resulted in the simulation’s code being lost in the ether, doomed to float around in nonexistence for the rest of eternity – or so everyone thought.
 By sheer coincidence, you happened to find the code and reactivate the simulation by launching what you thought was an ordinary computer game.
-This means you aren’t really the god of this universe; the World Machine merely runs on your computer, giving off the impression to NPCs that you’re omnipotent when, as the many times you dealt with the Entity proved, was never really the case at all.
+This means you aren’t really the god of this universe; the World Machine merely runs on your computer.
+You only seem omnipotent to NPCs, but as the many times you have dealt with the Entity proves, your control over the world is quite limited.

 Niko doesn’t take this well, which is understandable considering they learned the world didn’t even exist until your intervention.
 It’s a powerful moment because it takes your role in the story to its logical extreme.
 A lot of your interactions with Niko depended on you helping them on their journey.
 Because you and Niko shared the same goals, they didn’t have any reason to doubt your intentions were anything other than wholly altruistic.
 Learning all of this information is enough to make them seriously question whether or not you really are a kind god.
 After all, you having bypassed the “one shot” restriction to bring them back either made the effort to restore the sun meaningless or ripped them away from their home world once more.
 Both outcomes relied on the player being aware that they were only playing a game the whole time.
 Though you never get the opportunity to be upfront about this fact beforehand, it’s enough to make you feel guilty – especially when your attempts at reassuring Niko prove futile.
 This feeling is exacerbated by the fact that the game never told you to do any of this.
 With the way it was designed, you were only ever allowed a single chance to complete it.
 By breaking the rules and bringing Niko back, the implications of starting a second playthrough in a game aware of your actions are fully explored.